JayneLawley/Team1_TMDb_Hackathon_2/README.md

 ## Credits

-* We received support from our tutor Vasi Pavaloi for resolving project issues and understanding how to complete tasks.
+* We received support from our tutors Vasi Pavaloi for resolving project issues and understanding how to complete tasks.
 * We reference our course LMS system for help with best practice and code decsions.
-* Help from out tutor Neil
 * We used Chat GPT 4.0 and GitHub CoPilot to help with problems, explain errors, and explore different ways to write and (or improve) functions and code

 ### Content